Mood, Memory, or Myth

 “The room is dark, but our eyes gradually adjust to the darkness.”
 After Dark -Haruki Murakami

 The ongoing project, Mood, Memory, or Myth, explores moody narratives, evoking fear, anxiety, and pleasure.
 Sex, sadness, and family illnesses, are recurring subjects that her family considered taboo.
-The simple of acts of photographing those subjects helps her explore her inner desires to go against the grain of what her family’s Mexican culture expected of her as a female: to wed and have children.
+The simple of acts of photographing those subjects helps her explore her inner desires to go against the grain of what her Mexican culture and family expected of her as a female: to wed and have children.

 Her prints depict dark, cinematic, isolated moments with an undertone of dream-like mystery.
 Rather than presenting a factual reality, an illusion is fabricated to conjure the realms of our imagination.
 She creates photos in which the actual event still has to take place or has just ended: moments evocative of atmosphere and suspense that are not part of a narrative thread.
 The drama unfolds elsewhere while the build up of tension is frozen to become the memory of an event that possibly will never take place.
 Using her family history, she explores those moody narratives, and the taboos amongst which we live.